neellad3110/risk-modelling-and-analysis-for-IT-systems-using-probabilistic-graph-rewriting-rules/README.md

   - Rules should be organized by tactics/techniques or attack phases for easier management and extensibility.

 - **Export/ Derive to Model Checker:**
-  - Ability to export/derive the system model to tools like PRISM or STORM for formal CTMDP analysis should be implemented.
+  - Ability to export/derive the system model to tools like PRISM or STORM for formal CTMC analysis should be implemented.

-- **Continuous-Time Markov Decision Process (CTMDP) Integration:**
+- **Continuous-Time Markov Chain (CTMC) Integration:**
-  - Formal semantics and simulation using CTMDP tools (e.g., PRISM, STORM) for advanced risk propagation analysis is desirable.
+  - Formal semantics and simulation using CTMC tools (e.g., PRISM, STORM) for advanced risk propagation analysis is desirable.

 ### Optional:

-- **Use of NLP or LLMs for suggesting recovery or precautions:**
-  - After analysing attack patterns its outcomes LLMs can be used to generate some suggestions for recovery and necessary precautions.

-- **Interactive Dashboard:**
+- **Interactive UI:**
   - GUI dashboard could provide an interactive exploration of the business graph and risk analytics.

-- **OCL-like Constraints:**
-  - Support for expressing and enforcing may provide advanced constraints on pattern matching.

 ## Information about this repository
 This is the repository that you are going to use **individually** for developing your project.
 Please use the resources provided in the module to learn about **plagiarism** and how plagiarism awareness can foster your learning.